 Sign your name exactly as it appears on the proxy card.
 If you are signing in a representative capacity (for example, as an attorney, executor, administrator, guardian, trustee or the officer or agent of a company), you should indicate your name and title or capacity.
 If the stock is held in custody for a minor (for example, under the Uniform Transfers to Minors Act), the custodian should sign the proxy card, not the minor.
 If the stock is held in joint ownership, both owners must sign.

-May I vote my shares in person at the Annual Meeting?
+May I attend the Annual Meeting via the Internet?
+May I vote my shares at the Annual Meeting?